VIEW or PURCHASE

-Most of the MA/PhD theses listed are written after 1974, many are much more recent (from the last decade).
+Most of the MA/PhD theses listed are written after 1974, many are much more recent (from the last two decades).
 It was not possible in many countries to write a PhD in art history on any subject post-1945 or even post-1960 until the 1990s.
 Since Phds in Fine Art started (mid-1990s), many artists have written PhDs about their own practice.
 We included PhDs in art education (post-16) where they explored feminist pedagogy.
 Some BA theses from Ireland and Austria are included.

 This archive is not comprehensive and, like all databases, is only as good as the information which we managed to collect and add to it.

 We searched the following online resources to make this list: International BASE (Bielefeld Academic Search Engine) (Germany); Open Access Theses and Dissertations (OATD) (USA); Directory of Open Access Repositories (OpenDOAR) (uses Google Scholar to search international list of University repositories); WorldCat Libraries global catalogue; COPAC (UK Universities); DART-Europe; North America ProQuest Dissertations and Theses (Open access, as well as a paywalled resource).

 Plus the following national resources, as well as some individual University repositories: Trove (Australia); Biblioteca Digital Brasileira de Teses e Dissertações (Brasil); Theses Canada (Canada); Theses France (France); Deutsche Nationalbibliothek (Germany);